The Allston Mall: 88 Room

 88 Room was an alternative visual arts space that concentrated on thematic and conceptually oriented exhibitions.
 It was founded by Andrew Guthrie, Angela Mark, and Michael Shores in 1988 (hence the name: 88 Room).
 After one year Mark and Shores dropped out leaving Guthrie to run the space for another nine years.
 The space was decidedly non-profit, addressing some of the social and cultural issues of the times, most notably the withdrawal of NEA grants from controversial artists in the late 1980s.
 Gaining a positive reputation among local emerging artists, the gallery was under-reported in the local media.
 Some notable show were “Pillow Talk”, an exhibition that addressed human sexuality, curated by the collaborative team “Dear Me Suz”: Guthrie, Cheri Eisenberg, and Ron Platt (then an assistant curator at MIT List Visual Arts Center) and “Unknown NY”, a group show curated by Winston C. Robinson that featured a hardly-known-at-the-time Karen Kilimnik.
 The 88 Room was incorporated as a tax exempt non-profit under the name Local Idea Council, Inc., which occasionally mounted exhibitions at the same location after 88 Room had folded.

 The Naked City Coffee House

 The Naked City Coffee House grew out of Naked City magazine (which for a time had offices at 107 Brighton Avenue) published by Al Nidle who later founded the Zeitgeist Gallery in Cambridge, Massachusetts.
 The Naked City Coffee House was a weekly open mic forum for singer/songwriters and poets.
 It is where folk singer/songwriter Dar Williams performed for the first time.

 Quimby Magazine

 Quimby Magazine was a monthly magazine organized by a group of local artists and friends headed by Steven Svymbersky.
 It shared offices with The Primal Plunge space.
 The magazine included comics, writing, and visual art.
 Svymbersky later moved to Chicago and used the name of the magazine for his bookstore.
+Svymbersky currently owns and operates Quimby Books in Brooklyn, New York.